A commonly-used convention for describing scale structure is a number system that uses the major scale as the point of reference.

 - Numbers are assigned to each note in the major scale in ascending order.

-Special Note: There is nothing sacred about the major scale.
-The choice of the major scale as the point of reference is arbitrary, used as a convenient point of reference for the simple reason that it is so widely used compared to other scale types in Western music.
+- The choice of major scale as the conventional reference point does not imply that there is something sacred about the major scale.
+The choice of major scale is arbitrary, but it is widely accepted as the point of reference because it is so widely used compared to other scale types in Western music.